-I am currently appointed as an Assistant Professor of the Department of Rhetoric and teach in the Program in Race and Ethnic Studies at Whitman College in Walla Walla, Washington, USA.
-My first book, Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars (Palgrave Macmillan UK) dropped in 2016.
-I have presented work across the US, Middle East, and Europe to various audiences both in academic spaces and outside of the university.
-I also serve as an Associate Editor in Chief for Citizen Critics (www.citizencritics.org), where I also publish work from time to time.
+I am currently appointed as an Assistant Professor in the Department of Rhetoric and teach in the Program in Race and Ethnic Studies at Whitman College in Walla Walla, Washington, USA.
+My first book, Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars (Palgrave Macmillan) dropped in 2016, joining a number of other article, review, and chapter length academic pieces I’ve published.
+I present work across the US, Middle East, and Europe to audiences both in academic spaces and outside of the university.
+I also serve as an Associate Editor in Chief for the public analysis space Citizen Critics (www.citizencritics.org), where I publish work from time to time.

 I have been privileged in my career to teach at institutions ranging from a small liberal arts college in the Pacific Northwest of the US to a large public high school in Texas and many spaces in between.
 I have worked with lots of students at various stages of their educational journey and I’m honored to have received a number of distinctions for that work.
 Most recently in May 2018, I accepted the George Ball Excellence in Advising Award, a student nominated campuswide honor recognizing a faculty member for outstanding distinction in advising and mentoring students across Whitman College.

 I’m moved by poetic aesthetics, especially in the form of the spoken word, sometimes set to beats.
 I’m a cinephile.
 I pen the occasional film or television review and read many.
 I am a pasta enthusiast.
 I hold an unyielding bias in favor of unfettered access to education for all in a society, simply on the basis that we’re all human.